 Non-members, including family and friends of members, may visit the public areas (Sales and Exhibition) on Saturday or Sunday from 10:30am to 4:30pm only, for a fee of $5 for adults, free for children under 12.

 Everyone gets one - lots of paper and a variety of informative materials.
 Do you have any (non-commercial) information you would like us to include?
 Contact Sam in the Home-Office before the end of May.

 Part of a Regional Group or trying to form one?
 Bring posters, brochures and hand-outs and put them in our special Regional Group Area.
 Note that we are not able to hang anything from the walls of the Great Hall, so any displays should be free-standing.

-Join Bob Stack on Sunday at lunchtime to release your inner Amelia Earhart or Red Baron, and compete with your fellow pilots in the Distance, Accuracy to a Target and Time Aloft categories.
+Join us on Sunday at lunchtime to release your inner Amelia Earhart or Red Baron, and compete with your fellow pilots in the Distance, Accuracy to a Target and Time Aloft categories.
 Prizes will be given.
 Note the following rules: each plane must be made from one piece of paper, without cutting or glue, and no weights or tape may be added to the plane.

-Experienced convention attendees know to look for ribbons on name tags to help identify the wearer: First Timers in Yellow, and Board Members and Convention Committee Members in Red.
+Experienced convention attendees know to look for ribbons on name tags to help identify the wearer: First Timers in yellow, and Board Members and Convention Committee Members in red.
 We're looking for Convention Pros, people who've been coming to convention for years, and are willing to help if someone has a question.
 If you're interested in being a Convention Pro, please check the appropriate box on the registration form.